rosanafcunha/website_rosanafcunha/content/scicomm/index.md

 ---

 ---
-Museum exhibits
+Museum exhibit
 ---

-Exhibition at the Museum of Zoology, [UFBA](https://www.ufba.br) open to the public.
+Exhibition at the Museum of Zoology, ([UFBA](https://www.ufba.br)), open to the public.

 ---